JoshuaKGoldberg/csproj-to-tsconfig/README.md

 ## Usage

-`csproj-to-tsconfig` provides both a CLI and an importable `Converter` clas.
+`csproj-to-tsconfig` provides a CLI and an importable `Converter` clas.

 *Both require Node 7.6!*